-Don’t be afraid to call 911 if you witness an overdose.
-Under Maryland’s Good Samaritan Law if you help someone who is overdosing:
+If you witness an overdose, don’t be afraid to call 911.
+Under Maryland’s Good Samaritan Law, if you help someone who is overdosing:

 - You cannot be arrested or charged for possession of small amounts of drugs, paraphernalia or providing alcohol to minors.